lsst-ts/ts_cycle_build/doc/user-guide/user-guide.rst

 These steps are designed to maximize reusability of docker layers, minimizing the number of layers in the image and reducing the time it takes to build the system.
 The steps in the build are as follows:

-  - build_conda_package_builder: Build Conda Package Builder arm64 and aarch64 images.
+  - build_conda_package_builder: Build Conda Package Builder arm64 and aarch64 images, these stages are split but should be together.
   - deploy_conda: Build base image used by all conda-installable components.
   - deploy_lsstsqre: Build base image used by components that require the DM stack.
   - ts_cycle: Build the ts-cycle conda package.